Erica lusitanica

-Erica lusitanica is a species of flowering plant in the family Ericaceae, known by the common names Portuguese heath and Spanish heath.
-It is native to Portugal, Spain and southwestern France.
-It is named for Lusitania, a historical region encompassing most of modern Portugal and parts of western Spain.
+Erica lusitanica is a European species of flowering plant in the family Ericaceae, known by the common names Portuguese heath and Spanish heath.

 Description

 Erica lusitanica is a hairy, woody shrub just under 2 m in maximum height.
 It is densely covered in plumes of green, leathery, needle-like evergreen leaves each less than a centimeter long.
 Flowers appear between the leaves, singly or in small clusters, in winter and spring.
 Each is a hanging rounded tubular bell of fused light pink-to-white petals.
 The fruit is a capsule a few millimeters long filled with minuscule seeds small enough to disperse on the wind.
 A single plant can produce millions of seeds per year.

+Etymology

+It is named for Lusitania, a historical region encompassing most of modern Portugal and parts of western Spain.

+Distribution and habitat

+It is native to Portugal, Spain and southwestern France.